Experienced Asset Division Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, and San Jose

-Law Firm Specializing in Community Property Asset Division in the Inland Empire of Southern California
+Law Firm Specializing in Community Property Division in California

 California is a no-fault divorce state, which means a spouse can file for divorce at any time and for no other reason than “irreconcilable differences,” and property division in California divorce cases is never influenced by the behavior of either spouse, although child custody and visitation rights can be.